 - Lactose intolerance - abdominal pain, irritability, floating feces, unintentional weight loss

-- Hernia – abdominal lump, becoming more apparent when laughing, sneezing or coughing
+- A hernia – abdominal lump, becoming more apparent when laughing, sneezing or coughing.

-- Appendicitis – constipation, diarrhea, change in bowel habit, pain, it's acute and considered medical emergency
+- Appendicitis – constipation, diarrhea, change in bowel habit, pain; Appendicitis is acute and considered a medical emergency.

 - Intestinal obstruction - abdominal pain, fecal incontinence, gas, lower abdominal pain